 Separate the sections

-You may have to trim off the odd root if they aren’t detangling easily but you should be able to carefully pull the offshoots apart from each other.
+You may have to trim off the odd root with your scissors if they aren’t detangling easily, but you should be able to carefully pull the offshoots apart from each other.
 When doing this, you want to make sure that each part of the plant has a substantial amount of the root system to aid a successful Asparagus Fern propagation.
 The number of new plants you make at this stage is completely up to you and how bushy or small you want them to be.